BoBch27/firevault-go/README.md

 ```go
 newOptions := options.AllowEmptyFields("age")
 ```
 - `MergeFields` - Returns a new `Options` instance that allows to specify which field paths to be overwritten.
 Other fields on the existing document will be untouched.
-It is an error if a provided field path does not refer to a value in the data passed.
+If a provided field path does not refer to a value in the data passed, that field will be deleted from the document.
 Only used for updating method.
 	- *Expects*:
 		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*: